-Metal Detecting on Council owned land
+Metal Detecting on the City of Doncaster Council owned land

 Background

-Every year many hundreds of archaeological objects are found by the public or employees and contractors on land owned by Doncaster Council, from each metalwork and coins to pottery and butchered animal bones.
+Every year many hundreds of archaeological objects are found by the public or employees and contractors on land owned by the city of Doncaster Council, from each metalwork and coins to pottery and butchered animal bones.
 Each object (a portable antiquity) has its own archaeological significance and can tell us a little more about the historic and archaeological landscapes of the past, but this is only possible when objects are well provenanced and scientifically recorded.

-In the Doncaster district significantly more archaeological objects are found by members of the public, especially by metal detector prospecting then by developer-funded excavation or fieldwork.
+In the City of Doncaster district significantly more archaeological objects are found by members of the public, especially by metal detector prospecting then by developer-funded excavation or fieldwork.
 It is estimated that 400,000 objects are dug up each year in England and Wales.

 Recent changes is legislation include the Treasure Act 1996 which updates treasure trove law.
 The new act defines treasure as objects that are at least 300 years old and contains at least 10% gold or silver.
 The Treasure Act was adopted in 1996 and is now law.